davidnoq/Foodcraft/sprint4.md

 - DELETE for removing a user from the database
 - DELETE for removing a single recipe from a user's list
 - GET for recipe instructions
-- ? for Featured Recipes
+- POST for Featured Recipes
 - GET for retrieving username
 - GET for finding a recipe within a user's list